sajjadGG/book-python/machine-learning/introduction/glossary.rst

             A schema and a set of instances matching the schema.
 Generally, no ordering on instances is assumed.
 Most machine learning work uses a single fixed-format table.

         Decision Boundary
-            In a statistical-classification problem with two classes, a decision boundary or decision surface is a hypersurface that partitions the underlying vector space into two sets, one for each class.
+            In a statistical-classification problem with two classes, a decision boundary or decision surface is a hyper-surface that partitions the underlying vector space into two sets, one for each class.
 The classifier will classify all the points on one side of the decision boundary as belonging to one class and all those on the other side as belonging to the other class.

             A decision boundary is the region of a problem space in which the output label of a classifier is ambiguous.